 Of all the emails I have ever received, (and there’s a lot) this one truly left me heartbroken: No One Knows My pain.
 What do people do when there is no one left who loves them or even cares?

 Let me offer a little bit of this reader’s background.
 She is in her early forties and getting divorced after a 5 year marriage.
 The couple has no children and her father died a few years ago.
 They were very close.
 Her mom isn’t doing well and I am going to assume she doesn’t have siblings (although I could be wrong.)

 I think that loneliness and feeling alone might be the most painful emotion a human being can feel.
 I think that people innately crave love, intimacy and a healthy romantic relationship.
-Are there times when people want to be alone (meaning not in a relationship)?
+Are there times in life when people want to be alone (meaning not in a relationship)?
 Sure, especially after a breakup or divorce.
 But for the most part, we all want someone to love and be loved, someone we know is looking out for us, and someone we are looking out for.

 So, where can I begin to offer advice to this sweet, sweet woman who I just want to hug, who writes no one knows my pain?

 I actually talk to God all the time.
+He is listening.
 You don’t have to go to church or synagogue to talk to God.
 No one knows my pain?
 God knows your pain and He is there to give you faith that you won’t always feel this way, and strength to take actions to ensure you don’t feel this way.

-2. If you love yourself—appreciate your body and your health and the work you do and the hobbies and passion you have for things in life, and the people you have around you who care, you will feel less lonely.
+2. If you love yourself—appreciate your health and the work you do and the hobbies and passion you have for things in life, and the people you have around you who care, you will feel less lonely.

 3. Love comes to those who are willing to make an effort to put themselves out there, unafraid to show their true, vulnerability, their authentic self and not care what others think.